-Vol. 6, No. 19
+Vol. 6, No. 21

-(3 May 2009)
+(5 May 2009)

-On 3 May, two countries in the Region with confirmed cases of influenza A (H1N1) were added: Colombia and El Salvador.
-To date, the recorded total of confirmed cases is 821, affecting 6 countries of the Americas (Mexico, United States, Canada, Costa Rica, Colombia and El Salvador).
+Today, the first case of influenza A (H1NI) in Guatemala was confirmed.
+To date, the total of confirmed cases of influenza A (H1N1) recorded is 1,370, including 30 deaths, in 7 countries of the Americas (Mexico, United States, Canada, Costa Rica, Colombia, El Salvador and Guatemala).

-To date, the United States has confirmed a total of 226 human cases of influenza A (H1N1): 1 in Alabama, 18 in Arizona, 26 in California, 4 in Colorado, 2 in Connecticut, 10 in Delaware, 3 in Florida, 3 in Illinois, 3 in Indiana, 1 in Iowa, 2 in Kansas, 1 in Kentucky, 7 in Massachusetts, 2 in Michigan, 1 in Minnesota, 1 in Missouri, 1 in Nebraska, 1 in Nevada, 1 in New Hampshire, 7 in Nueva Jersey, 1 in Nuevo México, 63 in Nueva York, 1 in Ohio, 1 in Rhode Island, 15 in Carolina del Sur, 1 in Tennessee, 40 in Texas, 1 in Utah, 3 in Virginia and 3 in Wisconsin.
+To date, the United States has confirmed a total of 403 human cases of influenza A (H1N1) in 38 States: 4 in Alabama, 17 in Arizona, 49 in California, 6 in Colorado, 2 in Connecticut, 20 in Delaware, 5 in Florida, 1 in Georgia, 1 in Idaho, 82 in Illinois, 3 in Indiana, 1 in Iowa, 2 in Kansas, 1 in Kentucky, 7 in Louisiana, 1 in Maine, 4 in Maryland, 6 in Massachusetts, 2 in Michigan, 1 in Minnesota, 1 in Missouri, 1 in Nebraska, 1 in Nevada, 1 in New Hampshire, 6 in Nueva Jersey, 1 in Nuevo México, 90 in Nueva York, 1 in North Carolina, 3 in Ohio, 15 in Oregon, 1 in Pennsylvania, 1 in Rhode Island, 16 in Carolina del Sur, 2 in Tennessee, 41 in Texas, 1 in Utah, 3 in Virginia and 3 in Wisconsin.
 Other suspected cases are being investigated.
 One death has been registered, a child of 22 months old.
-The age range of the confirmed cases is from 22 months to 81 years.

-From 17 April to 2 May, Mexico has reported 506 confirmed cases of influenza A (H1N1), including 19 deaths.
-The considerable variation in the number of confirmed cases as of today is due to the recent laboratory confirmation of samples collected in previous weeks.
-The states with the highest number of confirmed cases are Distrito Federal, Estado de Mexico y San Luis Potosi.
+From 17 April to 4 May, Mexico has reported 822 confirmed cases of influenza A (H1N1), including 29 deaths.
+The states with the highest number of confirmed cases are Distrito Federal, Estado de Mexico, San Luis Potosi and Hidalgo.
 The majority of these have occurred in previously healthy young adult people.
-There have been few cases in individuals under 3 or over 59 years old.
+There have been few cases in children under 5 years old (102/822).

-In Canada, to date 85 human cases of influenza A (H1N1) have been confirmed (15 in Alberta, , 22 in British Columbia, 1 in New Brunswick, 31 in Nova Scotia, 2 in Quebec and 14 in Ontario) some of them with recent trip history to Cancun, Mexico.
+In Canada, to date 140 human cases of influenza A (H1N1) have been confirmed (24 in Alberta, 39 in British Columbia, 2 in New Brunswick, 38 in Nova Scotia, 3 in Quebec, 1 in Manitoba, 31 in Ontario and 2 in Prince Edward Island) some of them with recent trip history to Cancun, Mexico.
 All the cases developed a mild form of influenza like illness.
-2 of the cases presented, in addition, gastrointestinal symptoms.
+Some of the cases presented, in addition, gastrointestinal symptoms.
 All of them are currently recovered and none required hospitalization.
 Laboratory tests were conducted in Winnipeg, Canada.
 Indigenous transmission is not discarded since not all the confirmed cases have trip history to Mexico

 On 2 May, Costa Rica notified 1 confirmed case of influenza A (H1N1) On 3 May, Colombia reported 1 confirmed case of influenza A (H1N1), while El Salvador reported 2 confirmed cases of influenza A (H1N1).
+On 5 May, Guatemala notified 1 confirmed case of influenza A (H1N1) in a person that has travelled to Mexico.